motion/orbit/next.md

   - keyboard shortcuts
   - deploy to prod
   - slack integration + avatars
-  - drag/drop list items or just doc nodes
+  - drag/drop: list items + sidebar
-  - ideas
-    - drag/drop on sidebar (todos and sections)
   - drafts
   - email forwarding
   - github sync
   - newsfeed
-    - grids
   - templates
   - integrations

+# bugs
+  - needs to be a universal dragcancel thing that prevents clicks once you started dragging electron

+# ideas
+  - pop out discussions into a new window so you can view side-by-side

 # fast pouch w workers
 - https://github.com/jkleinsc/telegraph